aflemm/curlbook-website/content/_index.md

 During data review, filters give you fine-grain control over what you see.
 Interested trends in low-precision out-turn hits by your front-end that were missed?
 CurlBook has you covered.

-## Just the Beginning

-CurlBook is a modern platform that can grow and scale for years to come.
-I'm really excited to share the journey with you.

-Please [contact me]({{< ref "about" >}}) if you have questions, suggestions, or comments.
+## Supported Devices

+CurlBook is compatible with any iPad running iOS 18.0 or later

 ## Pricing